Confirmation of Aboriginality

 - present documentation identifying their family’s Aboriginal descent.

 - be accepted by their local Aboriginal community as a person of Aboriginal descent.

-Under the NSW Aboriginal Land Rights Act 1983 (as amended) your application for membership of your Local NSW Aboriginal Land Council is presented at a Local NSW Aboriginal Land Council meeting for discussion and its acceptance to be put to a vote.
-A majority vote either way will decide your membership acceptance or rejection.
+Under the NSW Aboriginal Land Rights Act 1983 (as amended) your application for membership of a Local Aboriginal Land Council (LALC) is presented at a meeting of the relevant LALC for discussion, and its acceptance will be be put to a vote.
+A majority vote either way will decide your membership application acceptance or rejection.